District of Columbia Pay Transparency Compliance.

 Lauren "The max is $125K?"

-You "That's the current band on file, yes."
+You "That's the current band on file."

-Sharing a pay scale that doesn't match reality creates worse evidence than sharing nothing.
-If Lauren's lawyer later discovers Brian is paid $17K above the band maximum, the outdated scale becomes Exhibit A: proof that the company doesn't follow its own rules.
+Sharing a pay scale that doesn't match reality is worse than sharing nothing.
+If Lauren's lawyer later discovers Brian is paid $17K above the band maximum, the outdated scale becomes Exhibit A.

-"Lauren, I want to make sure I give you accurate information.
-Let me pull the data together properly.
+"Lauren, let me pull the data together properly.
 Can I get back to you in two weeks?"

 Lauren "Two weeks for a number you should already have?"

-She's polite about it.
-But you can hear the Stripe offer ticking in the background.
+She's polite.
+But the Stripe offer is ticking in the background.

 She accepts Stripe's offer eleven days later.
 She doesn't file a complaint.
-She doesn't need to.she just leaves.
-And she tells the other three women on the engineering team why.
+She just leaves.
+And tells the other three women on the engineering team why.

 Tom Brennan has modeled three scenarios against Capital Avenue Strategies's the District of Columbia exposure.
 Click each card to see the full breakdown.